 Setting prices is one of the biggest challenges for many business owners—and landlords are no different in that regard.
-Fortunately, you can take the guesswork out of pricing your rental property by considering five factors:
+Fortunately, you can take the guesswork out of pricing your rental property by considering four factors:

 Assess Rentals in the Area

-“If you have done your homework before you purchased the unit, you should be able to turn a nice profit by pricing your rental close to the median of similar rentals in the area,” says Davis.
+“If you have done your homework before you purchased the unit, you should be able to turn a nice profit by pricing your rental close to the median of similar rentals in the area,” says Miller.

 Location, Location, Location